Forgetting to Genuflect

 Less than two weeks ago, at the nearly three-hour-long Saturday night Easter Vigil service at Montgomery’s St. Bede the Venerable, I joined the Catholic Church.
 After a roughly eight-month stint of RCIA classes, going every Wednesday night to receive an hour’s worth of instruction on how to “see the world through Catholic-colored glasses,” the time came in the spring . . . and I got baptized at the tender age of 37, something I had long neglected to do— largely because for my most of my life I thought I already had.
 After being married for more than ten years to a “cradle Catholic” – it was made clear that no one is a life-long Catholic, no one is born Catholic – I made the plunge!
-It feels pretty good to be church-going sort of person, you know.
+It feels pretty good to be church-going sort of person.

 Being Catholic in the South is . . . well, not dangerous like it may have been in some places during certain periods of Southern history, but it remains markedly outside the norm.
 Historian Wayne Flynt opens the chapter on religion in his award-winning 2004 book Alabama in the Twentieth Century by referring in the very first sentence to the state’s “virtual Baptist-Methodist monopoly.”
 Flynt’s assessments are backed up by the tables on religion in Howard Odum’s 1936 opus Southern Regions of the United States, which explain that 87% of church-going Southerners were either Baptist or Methodist, the denominations of the working and middle-classes, while the blue-blood Southern aristocrats were mostly Episcopalians and Presbyterians.
 (This is before the burst of growth among newer evangelical and fundamentalist denominations.)
 The huge tome-like Encyclopedia of Southern Culture, published in 1989 by the University of North Carolina Press, confirms the continuation of those same trends, barely mentioning Catholicism at all in its “Religion and Social Class” article.